People tracing in the UK - how it works - picture of lady in digital light

 This comprehensive guide explores what people tracing is, who uses it, how it works in the UK, and the essential things to consider when using a people tracing service.

-People tracing in the UK is the lawful process of identifying and verifying an individual’s current residential address for legitimate legal, financial, or personal purposes.
+People tracing in the UK is the lawful process of identifying and verifying an individual’s current residential address using regulated data sources for legal, financial, or personal purposes.

 A legitimate tracing service is fast, accurate, discreet, and compliant with UK data protection law.